Featured Posts

 Most interestingly, the court found that the defendant’s violations of the state building codes constituted a violation of the state unfair and deceptive trade practices act and awarded treble damages totaling approximately $6.73 million.

-The Chicago accident lawyers at the Lloyd Miller Law Group find this case an interesting study in the litigation of premises liability and very informative in stating the prima facia case for accidents sustained during falls on stairs.
+The Chicago accident lawyers at the Lloyd Miller Law find this case an interesting study in the litigation of premises liability and very informative in stating the prima facia case for accidents sustained during falls on stairs.
 However, the addition of the violations of the state’s unfair and deceptive trade practices act opens the door to other means to hold landlords and owners of premises open to the public liable for their negligence or disregard for code violations and basic issues of building safety.

 About the Author

 Kurt D. Lloyd is a plaintiff’s trial lawyer who focuses on medical malpractice and other catastrophic injury cases.
 He lives in Chicago and represents injured clients throughout Illinois.
-He is also the founder of Lloyd Law Group, Ltd.
+He is also the founder of Lloyd Miller Law, Ltd.